CellectIO/ESPLoadsheddingSA/README.md

 We welcome contributions to improve the ZparkWise SA Loadshedding Chrome Extension!

 If you have suggestions for new features or improvements, feel free to create a pull request or open an issue.

-### Steps to Contribute
-- Fork the repository.
-- Create a new branch (git checkout -b feature/YourFeature develop -t).
-- Commit your changes (git commit -m 'Add some feature').
-- Push to the branch (git push origin feature/YourFeature).
-- Open a pull request :)

 ---